Lonar crater is unique impact structure – the only large impact crater in basalt on Earth with unusual soda lake in it.

 - This is the only lake in the world, which is located in basaltic meteorite crater;

-- Tall rims of crater protect the lake from the impact of winds, different parts of lake do not get mixed, lake basin has its own regime of increased humidity and temperature.
+- Tall rims of crater protect the lake from the impact of winds, different parts of the lake do not get mixed, lake basin has its own regime of increased humidity and temperature.

-Near the banks of lake are several freshwater springs – due to this and due to small streams of rainwater the water near the shore is less saline.
+Near the banks of the lake are several freshwater springs – due to this and due to small streams of rainwater the water near the shore is less saline.
 Near the shores pH of water is neutral – 7, but in the middle water can be very saline and pH can reach 11.

-Outer zone of the lake is more friendly to common inhabitants of lakes in India – here are seen numerous wading birds, along the shores are seen lizards, gazelles and other animals.
+Outer zone of the lake is more friendly to common inhabitants of lakes in India – here are seen numerous wading birds, along the shores are seen lizards, gazelles, and other animals.
 For several centuries local people are mining salts from the lake.

 Slopes of the lake also have their own, specific ecosystem.
 Around the lake is a belt of alkaline mud, which is inundated in rainy periods.

-Further grows a belt of acacia trees and then starts jungle with tamarinds, teak trees and other trees.
+Further grows a belt of acacia trees and then starts jungle with tamarinds, teak trees, and other trees.

 This unique lake with its fragile ecosystem is endangered.
-India is densely populated and, unfortunately, this density creates increasing problems – lake is increasingly polluted with sewage from the nearby villages, it happens that trees on the slopes are felled, grazing animals come here.
+India is densely populated and, unfortunately, this density creates increasing problems – the lake is increasingly polluted with sewage from the nearby villages, it happens that trees on the slopes are felled, grazing animals come here.
 Religious festivities take place at the lake and guests leave garbage and graffiti here.

-Crater is protected as geological landmark, but the protection regime for this unique natural landmark should be more strict and adapted to its specifics.
+Crater is protected as a geological landmark, but the protection regime for this unique natural landmark should be more strict and adapted to its specifics.
 There are initiative to improve the situation (E.g. "Save Lonar") – let’s hope that the unique qualities of the lake will be preserved for future generations.